Raising NI threshold ‘will soften financial blow of health and social care levy’

 This will save the typical employee more than £330 in the year from July, the Treasury said.

-NI starting thresholds will rise to £12,570 from July, aligning the income tax and NI thresholds in a tax cut worth over £6 billion, according to the Treasury.
+NI starting thresholds will rise to £12,570 from July, aligning income tax and NI in a tax cut worth more than £6 billion, according to the Treasury.

 It was previously announced that a UK-wide 1.25 percentage point health and social care levy based on NI contributions will be introduced from April 6, ring-fenced for health and social care.